strangeepoxy/qbfrt/README.md

 - Mass update the save paths for torrents in the SQLite database
     - Change files to a new drive or directory without having to move torrents in qBittorrent or recheck all of the torrent data
     - Migrate from qBittorrent on Windows to Linux without having to recheck the torrent data
+- Mass update the tracker URLs for torrents in the SQLite database

 **More functionality to come!**